codecentric/cxf-spring-boot-starter/README.md

 ##### Create a WebService Client

-* If you instantiate a JaxWsProxyFactoryBean, you need to set an Adress containing your configured (or the standard) soap.service.base.url.
+* If you instantiate a JaxWsProxyFactoryBean, you need to set an Address containing your configured (or the standard) soap.service.base.url.
 To get the correct path, just autowire the CxfAutoConfiguration like:

 ```
 @Autowired